Cppkies-Team/Cppkies/docs/tutorials/Tiers.md

 	Cppkies.iconLink = `${prefix}/tierIcons.png`
 	/* Previous Code */

-	const moddedTier = new Cppkies.Tier(
+	// We store the key name of the tier in a variable for easy upgrade & achievement creation const moddedTier = new Cppkies.Tier(
 		"Modded", // The name of your tier.
 		[0, 0], // The position of any icon within your tier.